Skip to content

 Income

-Where do lenders get the information to calculate your debt-to-income ratio?
-It depends, and every lender is different.
-Most debt information can be found on your credit report, but many lenders will also ask you for some or all of your debt payment information as part of the application process.
-Your income is not included on your credit report, so almost every lender will ask for your self-reported income as part of the up-front application process.
-It’s important to be as accurate as possible when you provide your income, since most lenders will perform some verifications to ensure you actually make what you say you make.
+Most debt information can be found on your credit report, but many lenders will also ask you for some (or all) of your debt payment information as part of their application process.
+Since your income is not included on your credit report, almost every lender will ask for your self-reported income.
+Paycheck and W-2s are good documents to use for verification, so be prepared to submit these to lenders when applying for credit.

 How do lenders use debt-to-income ratio?